top of page

 Do I need a car at camp?

-If you do bring a car, it must be parked in only the areas designated by the director.
+If you do bring a car, it must be parked in the areas designated by the director.
 No vehicles are allowed in the camp area except in cases of emergency.
 We discourage you from lending your vehicle to other staff members.

 If I'm on staff, can I bring my son to camp?